sniklaus/pytorch-extension/README.md

 For the Torch version of this example extension, please see: https://github.com/sniklaus/torch-extension
 <br />
-For a PyTorch extension that uses CuPy instead of CFFI, please see: https://github.com/szagoruyko/pyinn
+For a more advanced PyTorch extension that uses CuPy, please see: https://github.com/szagoruyko/pyinn

 ## setup
 To build the extension, run `bash install.bash` and make sure that the `CUDA_HOME` environment variable is set.
 Should you receive an error message regarding an invalid device function when making use of the extension, configure the CUDA architecture within `install.bash` to something your graphics card supports.